Authors: Joel Zhou & Michael Troutman

 Backup completed with status: Completed.
 You may check for more information using the commands `velero backup describe backup01` and `velero backup logs backup01`.

-After some time, the backup will finish and you should find a backups/backup01
+After some time, the backup will finish and you will find a backups/backup01

 folder within your S3 bucket and within that folder, archives of your deployment’s metadata and volume snapshot contents.